 However, it is not always practical to have groups of animals living in our homes.
 The good news is that many animals substitute people or other animals for creatures of their own species and develop special bonds with them.
 This is one of the reasons why humans have been successful in training dogs and horses to perform so many extraordinary tasks.

 Taking the time to research, observe and get to know your pet, will help you to understand their needs and feelings.
-When an owner understands their pets, they are much better at providing what their pets need to be happy and healthy.
+When animal guardians understand their companion animal, they are much better at providing what their companion animal needs to be happy and healthy.